Explore Eco-Friendly West Hollywood

 West Hollywood is known as a progressive, forward-thinking place, so it makes sense that the city is environmentally conscious.
 As 1 billion people around the globe gear up for Earth Day on April 22, here’s a look at West Hollywood’s efforts to protect the planet.
-Many local hotels adhere to green policies, such as energy-efficient lighting, recycling programs, and eco-friendly toiletries as well as giving guests the option to limit towel and linen washing.
+Many local hotels adhere to green policies, such as energy-efficient lighting, waste-reduction programs, and eco-friendly toiletries, as well as giving guests the option to limit towel and linen washing.

 La Peer Hotel

-Protecting the planet is clearly a priority at the recently opened La Peer Hotel.
-Innovative strategies were employed from the ground up – about 10% of building materials were extracted, processed and manufactured regionally and about 80% of construction waste was recycled and diverted from landfills.
-An air-quality management plan was used during construction to flush out irritating chemicals emitted by carpet, paint, glues, sealants and coatings.
+Protecting the planet is clearly a priority at Kimpton La Peer Hotel.
+Innovative strategies were employed as the hotel was built—about 10% of the building materials were extracted, processed, and manufactured regionally, and about 80% of construction waste was recycled and diverted from landfills.
+An air-quality management plan was used during construction to flush out irritating chemicals emitted by carpet, paint, glues, sealants, and coatings.
 Reflective roofing material reduces heat gain within the building.

-Additionally, the hotel boasts water-efficient fixtures, green cleaning products and high-efficiency HVAC systems as well as electric-vehicle charging stations and clean-air vehicle parking spaces.
+Additionally, the hotel boasts water-efficient fixtures, LED lighting, green cleaning products and high-efficiency HVAC systems, as well as electric-vehicle charging stations and clean-air vehicle parking spaces.
 Prefer to bike?
 The La Peer encourages guests to borrow its custom-designed bicycles to explore the neighborhood.

 Mondrian Los Angeles

-You can experience “a greener opulence” when you stay at the Mondrian Los Angeles.
-The hotel’s newly revamped environmental initiatives include an Aquarecycle system to reduce its water footprint and the popular Wellsys water-purification system.
-The Mondrian also implemented a lighting retro-fit from incandescent to LED.
-An automation system turns off air conditioning in guest rooms when windows are open or rooms are empty.
+You can go “glamorously green” when you stay at the Mondrian Los Angeles.
+The hotel’s environmental initiatives include an Aquarecycle system to reduce its water footprint and the popular Wellsys water-purification system.
+The Mondrian also implemented a lighting retrofit from incandescent to LED.
+An automated system turns off air conditioning in guest rooms when windows are open or rooms are empty.
 To reduce waste, the hotel donates unused soap and toiletries to charity.
 The green theme carries through to the restaurant menu, which features sustainable, locally-sourced options.

-You can continue to do your part for Mother Earth while in West Hollywood.
-You’ll discover a bunch of cool options for getting around without a car.
-Download WeHo To Go!, the city’s guide to car-free exploring on foot, bike or transit.
+You can do your part for the environment in West Hollywood, too.
+Explore the city car-free on foot, bike or public transit.
 Be part of the glam nightlife scene by jumping on The Pickup, a free trolley ride that runs along Santa Monica Boulevard on weekend evenings.
-Or, check out the city’s newest free trolley on The Sunset Strip, called The Sunset Trip.
 Lots of other buses run frequently too.
-Another fun way to avoid traffic and see LA’s most scenic parts: take a tour with Bikes and Hikes LA.
+Another fun way to avoid traffic and see the scenery: Sign up for a tour with Bikes & Hikes LA.
 Or get an insider’s take on the storied Sunset Strip as you walk or jog from one famous site to the next.
-Musician Jon D’Amico leads Rock ‘n Walk & Jogging Tours and shares historical tidbits along the way.
+Musician Jon D’Amico leads Rock ‘n’ Walk & Jogging Tours and shares historical tidbits along the way.

 Why not broaden your horizons?
-West Hollywood’s convenient bike-share program WeHo Pedals is partnering with bike-share systems in Santa Monica, Beverly Hills and UCLA to form the Bike Share Connect network.
-The area encompasses 35 square miles with 830 GPS-connected smart bikes and 135 station locations.
-Existing users will automatically have access to the entire network.
+West Hollywood’s convenient bike-share program WeHo Pedals partnered with bike-share systems in Santa Monica, Beverly Hills, and UCLA to form the Bike Share Connect network.

 West Hollywood Park (647 N. San Vicente Blvd.) and Plummer Park (7377 Santa Monica Blvd) are welcoming green spaces.
 Check out the Parks Route Walking Path, a 2.5-mile long route between the parks.
 Do it roundtrip and you’ll get your 10,000 steps in!